Forget Monstera! Alocasia Dawn is the New “It” Plant

 Alocasia Dawn: The velvet-leaved “it” plant you NEED.
 Stunning foliage and fun to grow.
 Learn about alocasia dawn care with these simple tips.

 This captivating plant, a cross between Alocasia watsoniana and Alocasia longiloba, brings a touch of the exotic to any space.
-But beware, this beauty has some specific needs!
+But beware, this beauty has some very specific needs!
 So it is definitely a level up from my usual low-maintenance repertoire.

 (Posts on stacyling.com may contain affiliate links.
 Click HERE for full disclosure.)